paugier/mercurial-book/en/changing-history.rst

 and the *--commands* parameter.
 Don't do this yourself, it's much more enjoyable to just call ``hg histedit``.

-We'll simply swap a few lines, so we can already push our Banana Split bugfix without taking the other changes along.
+We'll simply swap a few lines, so we can push our Banana Split bugfix without taking the other changes along.

 .. include:: examples/results/histedit.histedit-reorder-commands.lxo